hschneider/neutralino-autoupdate/README.md

 - Displays a nice install dialog with app icon, version infos and release notes.
 - Uses a single manifest for all platforms and CPU-architectures.
 - The manifest is secured with an app token.
 - Written in pure JS, no Neutralino Extensions or other dependencies required.
+- The GUI can be translated to any language.

 <img src="https://marketmix.com/git-assets/neutralino-autoupdate/neutralino-autoupdate.gif">